ddella/ProxySQL/README.md

 #### Execute the following commands on either 'master1' or 'master2'

 > Make sure you create this username/password on the **MariaDB servers** and not on the ProxySQL!
-You just need to create it on one of the master server.
-It will get replicated to the others.
+You just need to create it on one of the master servers.
+It will get replicated to the other.

 ```sql
 GRANT USAGE, REPLICATION CLIENT ON *.* TO 'monitor'@'172.31.1.0/255.255.255.0' IDENTIFIED BY 'monitor';